BESaw/sqliteflow.github.io/iOS.md

 ## Support or Contact

 Have any questions or feature requests?
-Please feel free to [create an issue](https://github.com/SQLiteFlow/SQLiteFlow-Issues/issues).
+Please feel free to <a href="https://github.com/SQLiteFlow/SQLiteFlow-Issues/issues" target="_blank">create an issue</a>.